jpasqua/WebThing/README.md

 # WebThing
-A generic ESP8266 framework for building *things* with a web configuration capability.
+A generic ESP8266/ESP32 framework for building *things* with a web configuration capability.
 They are called *things* as in Internet of *Things*.

+*Note*: ESP32 support is new and is likely to have more issues than the ESP8266 version.

 The basic idea here is that you want some network-connected *thing* that performs one or more activities such as: